MicrosoftDocs/azure-docs-powershell/azps-8.3.0/Az.KeyVault/Add-AzKeyVaultNetworkRule.md

 ## SYNOPSIS
 Adds a rule meant to restrict access to a key vault based on the client's internet address.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.keyvault/add-azkeyvaultnetworkrule) for up-to-date information.

 ## SYNTAX

 ### ByVaultName (Default)